ToolWeb Logo

 Adjust quality if needed

-For lossy formats like JPG or WebP, drag the quality slider to balance smaller file size against visual sharpness before converting.
+For lossy formats like JPEG or WebP, adjust the quality slider (recommended: 80%–90%) to balance file weight against visual fidelity.

 4. 4